 Luang Prabang, a UNESCO world heritage site!

 Luang Prabang is the prettiest of them all.
 I am talking about this list of travel destinations in Laos!
 Slow travel in Southeast Asia is synonymous with that of Luang Prabang.
-I could spend a lifetime here by sitting by the mekong river and watching life unfold in this intensely rich cultural city.
+I could spend a lifetime here by sitting by the Mekong river and watching life unfold in this intensely rich cultural city.

 The ancient town is steeped deep in the culture of Buddhism.
 In Luang Prabang, you can not miss the evident sign of French reign of the colonist era.
 French vintage cars, the pretty bungalows decked up with ivory white glass panels, locals selling home baked fresh bagels and a slew of cafes dotting the Mekong river back serving Laos coffee.
 Luang Prabang is simply beautiful, as the hospitality tagline goes.
 It is also the best connected town of Laos, with a ferry connecting it with the Northern town of Chiang Mai of Thailand being the oldest and the best option of slow traveling.